Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/12/some-handy-ncrunch-tips.md

     ConfigurationManager.AppSettings["dbConnectionString"];
 ```

 These may seem like simple things, but knowing them now will save you a bit of time when you get started with NCrunch.
-I can’t over-state just how excellent this extension is, especially for TDD teams.
+I can't over-state just how excellent this extension is, especially for TDD teams.